Frequently Asked Questions:

 Not at all, you can leave items with your hotel in Hanoi, even if you aren’t staying there when you return or we can arrange for them to be forwarded to our final destination.

 Many groups like to bring gifts for people and children in the less advantaged villages and communities we pass through along the way.
-We find that great gifts are coloured chalk to draw with which washes away, school supplies such as text books or stationary or small toys from your country that are enjoyable and have an educational side to them.
+We find that great gifts are coloured chalk to draw with which washes away, school supplies such as text books or stationery or small toys from your country that are enjoyable and have an educational side to them.
 Many Australians for example bring small Koala bears, which shows them a new animal and we can tell them where it is from and that it is indigenous to Australia.

 Please don’t bring candy or sweets as the arrival of such things in the ethnic communities and tribes in the mountains has had a terrible effect on dental health, there is a candy stall right outside every school now.
-Also anything that has a plastic wrapper creates litter as it will just be thrown on the floor.
+Also, anything that has a plastic wrapper creates litter as it will just be thrown on the floor.
 Vietnam has changed very rapidly in recent years and education is still catching up with that progress.

 Thank you